akiran703/MultiInputPatientApproach/README.md

 Unlike traditional image-by-image approaches, both models ensure that:
 - All available CT scans from a patient contribute to the final diagnosis
 - No single low-quality image can lead to misdiagnosis
+- Conflicting signs of COVID-19 can be ruled out properly
 - Patient identity is preserved throughout the evaluation process

 ### Cross-Dataset Validation